HomeLatest NewsIndustryRussia slaps $373 m fine on US tech major Google for promoting ‘fake news’

 Register Now →

-It said YouTube had not deleted ‘fakes about the course of the special military operation in Ukraine, discrediting the armed forces of the Russian Federation.’
+It said YouTube had not deleted ‘fakes about the course of the special operation in Ukraine, discrediting the armed forces of the Russian Federation.’
 It also said YouTube was permitting content promoting extremist views and calls for children to participate in unauthorised protests.

 Google, which can appeal, did not immediately respond to a request for comment.
 The fine was calculated as a share of Google’s annual turnover in Russia.
 It had been handed a similar 7.2 billion rouble penalty late last year.